Dave’s Oak Island theory

 My initial thought was, how unfortunate they implemented my idea after they had sunk a series of huge metal objects into the ground.
 And this, after old accounts of drill pipes breaking off deep in the money pit area, to complicate matters.
 I personally would have focused more on the area from the Chappel shaft to Dunfield’s money pit, but that is all “water under the money pit” now, I suppose.

 The show, of course, attributed the Geo-tech system to everyone but the person who actually suggested the concept—namely me—and that is plagiaristic.
 I realize that the Laginas and company do not produce the TV show, and I sympathize with their disappointments and personal tragedies, but I would hold them responsible for its content to a degree; and they could at least have mentioned that the concept was sent in by a viewer.
-Even so, I will refrain, for the time calling them names, and give them a chance to put things right.
+Even so, I will refrain from calling them names, for the time being, and give them a chance to put things right.

 So, Dave where is the treasure?
 Well, it’s unfortunate that drill pipes tend to deviate, and it remains to be seen if my pvc pipe idea is going to lead to treasure, but the fact that the new caissons sent down last season found so little is foreboding: It makes one wonder if whatever (and whoever) was buried there is not scattered over a wide area and range of depth, and just how things ended up that way (cave ins and water circulation are at the top of my list).